-Welcome to www.n-georgia.com Discover the Robert Toombs Historic Site and Other Ante-bellum Homes - Toombs, an ardent secessionist, was the Confederacy's first Secretary of State.
-A legend in his own time, Robert Toombs was a successful planter and lawyer who led a turbulent career as state legislator, U.S. Congressman and Senator.
+Welcome to www.n-georgia.com Robert Toombs Historic Site in Washington Georgia - An ardent secessionist, he was the Confederacy's first Secretary of State.
+A legend in his own time, he was a successful planter and lawyer who led a turbulent career as state legislator, U.S. Congressman and Senator.

 Home